incrediblezayed/file_saver/README.md

 [![Discord](https://www.hassanansari.dev/public/file_saver_discord.png)](https://discord.gg/4yRFt68kty)

+## Huge Shoutout to all the contributors and the people who are using this package, I'm really grateful to all of you.
+Thank you for your support.

 This plugin package primarily focuses on one task: saving files on Android, iOS, Web, Windows, MacOS, and Linux.
 It might not have a plethora of features, but it does this job well.
 This package depends on path_provider for Android and iOS and basic html anchor for Web.
 The main reason I built this plugin was to